Google Cloud Platform

 Next, I’ll describe some announcements pertaining to other parts of GCP’s data analytics stack.

-Cloud Dataflow’s “serverless” approach removes significant complexity and operational overhead from data processing— in batch as well as stream-processing scenarios.
+Python for Google Cloud Dataflow in GACloud Dataflow’s “serverless” approach removes significant complexity and operational overhead from data processing— in batch as well as stream-processing scenarios.
 Until recently, these benefits have been available solely to Java developers.
 Today, we're proud to announce general availability of the Python SDK for Cloud Dataflow for batch processing scenarios.
 The SDK comes directly from Apache Beam, and its implementation on Cloud Dataflow has proven popular for a variety of use cases where Python is commonly used, from ETL, to orchestrating large-scale image processing, to data preparation for machine learning.

 - New support for automatically restarting failed jobs, thereby adding durability to long-running and/or streaming-related jobs (Beta)